 Section 290.
-Concept of Internationalization 198. - The internationalization of higher education of the University shall be consistent with the following:
+Concept of Internationalization201. - The internationalization of higher education of the University shall be consistent with the following:

 290.1.
-In its broadest sense, international of higher education involves the international/intercultural dimensions integration University's purpose, functions and/or delivery; it involves a process of interchange of higher education between nations, between national systems of higher education, between institutions of higher education.
+In its broadest sense, international of higher education involves the integration of international/intercultural dimensions of the University's purpose, functions and/or delivery; it involves a process of interchange of higher education between nations, between national systems of higher education, between institutions of higher education.
 It is the expansion of higher learning within and beyond national borders and centers of scholarly studies.
 Internationalization of higher education is a much broader concept than cross-border education.

-197 "Polices, Standards and Guidelines for the Implementation of the Expanded Tertiary Education Equivalency and Accreditation Program (ETEEAP)."
+200 "Polices, Standards and Guidelines for the Implementation of the Expanded Tertiary Education Equivalency and Accreditation Program (ETEEAP)."